perryjrandall/arsenalsuite/cpp/lib/sip/sphinx/build_system.rst

 An important feature of SIP is the ability to generate bindings that are built on top of existing bindings.
 For example, both
 `PyKDE <http://www.riverbankcomputing.com/software/pykde/>`_ and
-`PyQwt <http://pyqwt.sourceforge.net/>`_ are built on top of PyQt but all three packages are maintained by different developers.
-To make this easier PyQt includes its own configuration module, ``pyqtconfig``, that contains additional classes intended to be used by the configuration scripts of bindings built on top of PyQt.
+`PyQwt <http://pyqwt.sourceforge.net/>`_ are built on top of PyQt4 but all three packages are maintained by different developers.
+To make this easier PyQt4 includes its own configuration module, ``pyqtconfig``, that contains additional classes intended to be used by the configuration scripts of bindings built on top of PyQt4.
 The SIP build system includes facilities that do a lot of the work of creating these additional configuration modules.

 .. function:: create_config_module(module, template, content[, macros=None])